Five wonderful women of World Animal Protection

 March marks International Women’s Month - a time to celebrate women's achievements, call out inequalities, and recognize the need for gender parity.
 Together we must celebrate women’s achievements, raise awareness against bias, and take action for equality.

-This year, we are putting the spotlight on amazing women who use their voices to take a stand and help protect animals around the world— through their research, their journalism, their advocacy, and their everyday choices.
+This year, we are putting the spotlight on amazing women who use their voices to take a stand and help protect animals around the world through their research, journalism, advocacy, and everyday choices.
 These women choose to challenge gender norms and the status quo, and we are proud to know them and celebrate them today.

 Happy International Women’s Month!